Table of Contents

 2004 Indian Ocean Tsunami

 - Tsunami or the Harbour wave struck havoc in the Indian Ocean on the 26th of December 2004.

-- The wave was the result of earthquake that had its epicenter near western boundary of Sumatra.
+- The wave was the result of an earthquake that had its epicentre near the western boundary of Sumatra.

 - The magnitude of the earthquake was 9.0 on the Richter scale.